epfl-ada/ada-2024-project-nhsvd/README.md

    - Are we on the right track with our mortality index calculation approach?
    - Tropes clustering and death classfication can be done independent of `character.metadata.tsv`.
 Furthermore, almost half of the movies do not have any character in `character.metadata.tsv`.
 What of the following should we do?
      + Ignore character's metadata to preserve more sample across movies (no Actor-Specific Analysis).
-     + Strive to perform Actor-Specific Analysis regardless of the smaller sample size.
+     + Strive to perform Actor-Specific Analysis regardless of the smaller sample size for Movie-Specific Analysis.
-     + Do Movie-Specific Analysis and Actor-Specific Analysis on two different datasets (maybe incoherence but more complete).
+     + Do Movie-Specific Analysis on every character found by NER, and Actor-Specific Analysis on those appeared in `character.metadata.tsv`.